tristola/formlypresentation/slides/angular-formly.md

 ##  What is angular-formly
-- Forms renered by javascript from json model
+- Forms rendered by javascript from json model
-  - can include javascript or expressions
+  - Can include javascript or expressions
-- premade templates for
+- Premade templates for
-  - bootstrap
+  - Bootstrap
   - LumX
   - Vanilla html
-  - ionic (mobile development)
+  - Ionic (mobile development)